chiefonboarding/Documentation/docs/integrations/Slack.md

 Use the manifest (recommended):

 1. Go to [https://api.slack.com/apps](https://api.slack.com/apps) and click on 'Create New App' (big green button, can't be missed).
-Click on "From an app manifext".
+Click on "From an app manifest".
 2. Select the workspace where you want to install ChiefOnboarding.
 3. Copy and paste the manifest below in the little text box that you get to see (change `XXXXXXXXXXXXXXX` with your domain name.
 Example: `demo.chiefonboarding.com`):